Kozea/Radicale/DOCUMENTATION.md

 RabbitMQ queue type for the topic.

-Default: classic
+Default: `classic`

 ##### smtp_server

 _(>= 3.5.5)_

-Address to connect to SMTP server.
+Address of SMTP server to connect to.

-Default:
+Default: (unset)

 ##### smtp_port

 _(>= 3.5.5)_

-Port to connect to SMTP server.
+Port on SMTP server to connect to.

 Default: